younyzhu/younyzhu.github.com/Composition_Visualization/README.md

  2. Add check box, we use checkbox to select the box we want to compare, if selected, we could compare those box.
  3. Fixed the bug, when delete all bubbles.
  4. Fixed the coordinate between the bubble and navigation bar.[This comply the principle of Space Management]

+  * 6/30/2014
+  1. Management BubbleCount Index:
+          [
+            `Bubble counts management:`  This is global variable.
+Bubbles store the bubble in the global space.
+Since we use index to identify, so we increase the index when add bubble, and when delte bubble, we just set Bubbles[index] = null; //Maybe this need to modify
+             `Navigation Rect management:`  This is local variable. we use shapes to store the Rect in the navigation bar.
+As we use Type to identify diffenent types of Widget, and we use Id to find the bubble in this type, so Index is no so important.
+We use this.shape.splice(index,1) to delete the bubble.
+         ]

  TODO :
        (1) Need to changed the select fiber and exported the selected fibers.
        What I did is: when we do selection on the current model, we first recode the selected fibers and then re-load the model.